cbcrg/tcoffee/docs/tcoffee_reference.rst

 T-coffee is developed, maintained, monitored, used and debugged by a dedicated team that include or have included:

-            Cédric Notredame, Paolo di Tomasso, Jean-François Taly, Cedrik Magis, Fabrice Armougom, Des Higgins, Sebastien Moretti, Orla O'Sullivan.
+ Cdric Notredame, Paolo di Tomasso, Jean-Franois Taly, Cedrik Magis, Fabrice Armougom, Des Higgins, Sebastien Moretti, Orla O'Sullivan.
 Eamon O'Toole, Olivier Poirot, Karsten Suhre, Iain Wallace, Andreas Wilm

 Addresses
 =========
 We are always very eager to get some user feedback.
 Please do not hesitate to drop us a line at: cedric.notredame@europe.com The latest updates of T-Coffee are always available on: www.tcoffee.org .
 On this address you will also find a link to some of the online T-Coffee servers, including Tcoffee@igs

 T-Coffee can be used to automatically check if an updated version is available, however the program will not update automatically, as this can cause endless reproducibility problems.